numaproj/numaflow/docs/user-guide/sinks/on-success.md

 # OnSuccess Sink

-OnSuccess sink is used to write the messages to a sink only when the processing of the original message has completed successfully in the primary sink.
+OnSuccess sink is used to write messages to a sink, for example, when the processing of the original message has completed successfully in the primary sink.

 ## Use Case